How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Methods

-We also examined whether interpolating masks between annotated slices before training improves model performance in both 2D and 3D segmentation settings.
-We first verified that our implementation of M.I. achieved comparable performance to Sli2Vol \cite{yeung_sli2vol} and SSA \cite{wu_ssa} on organ-like objects.
-Following the procedure outlined in Algorithm \ref{MI_inference_flow}, we generated pseudo-masks for the unannotated slices in a sparsely annotated dataset.
+In parallel with analyzing the trade-off between $\rho$ and $s$, we investigated whether the complementary practice of applying mask interpolation (M.I.) to preprocess sparse annotations into noisy dense ones benefits the training of both 2D and 3D models.
+To begin, we verified that our implementation of M.I. achieved performance comparable to Sli2Vol \cite{yeung_sli2vol} and SSA \cite{wu_ssa} on organ-like objects.
+We describe our implementation, and training pipeline M.I. in Appendix \ref{MI_implementation}, the procedure for generating pseudo-masks for the unannotated slices from a sparsely annotated dataset in Algorithm \ref{MI_inference_flow}, and presents the quality (measured by IoU) of the interpolated annotation in Table \ref{tab:dense_annotation} under Appendix \ref{mask_quality}.

-With the setup using all volumes (s=1), we vary the annotation density $\rho$ to evaluate whether, and under what conditions, models trained with M.I. yield better performance compared to those that ignore the gradients of unannotated slices or voxels.
-We report on the quality of the interpolated mask based on its IoU with the corresponding human annotation, and compare model performance on the same sparsely annotated volumes, both with and without the M.I. technique.
+With the annotation budget distributed across all available volumes (i.e., $s = 1$), we vary the annotation density $\rho$ to assess whether, and under what conditions, models trained with mask interpolation (M.I.) outperform those where the gradients of unannotated slices or voxels are eliminated.
+The mean and standard deviation of the results are reported in Table \ref{mi_numerical_caption} in Appendix \ref{mi_numerical}, and a reader-friendly visualization is provided in Section \ref{sec: MI_figure}.